-- 54. WFP will develop further the capacities of relevant ministries and technical departments in the Government to improve their skill sets in emergency preparedness and response, vulnerability analysis and mapping, sector assessments and food security and nutrition monitoring, ensuring gender-responsive collection, analysis and use of information that reflects the diverse needs of women, men, girls and boys.
+- 53. WFP will develop further the capacities of relevant ministries and technical departments in the Government to improve their skill sets in emergency preparedness and response, vulnerability analysis and mapping, sector assessments and food security and nutrition monitoring, ensuring gender-responsive collection, analysis and use of information that reflects the diverse needs of women, men, girls and boys.
 WFP will reinforce the national platform for disaster risk reduction and support implementation of the risk mitigation strategy, including by supporting a well-functioning, inclusive, community-based and integrated early warning system.
-This will be undertaken in collaboration with other United Nations agencies, particularly OCHA, civil society and the private sector.
-OCHA will share its expertise in contingency planning and coordination, while the decentralized structures of civil society organizations and WFP's private-sector partners will be trained in early warning intelligence and information dissemination. - 55.
-As part of a joint capacity strengthening initiative with the International Federation of the Red Cross, WFP will build the capacities of the Burundi Red Cross to respond effectively to emergencies in the provinces prone to recurring food insecurity and high risk of natural shocks identified through integrated context analysis.
+This will be undertaken in collaboration with other United Nations agencies, particularly the United Nations Organization for the Coordination of Humanitarian Affairs (OCHA), civil society and the private sector.
+OCHA will share its expertise in contingency planning and coordination, while the decentralized structures of civil society organizations and WFP's private-sector partners will be trained in early warning intelligence and information dissemination. - 54.
+As part of a joint capacity strengthening initiative with the International Federation of the Red Cross, WFP will build the capacities of the Burundi Red Cross to respond effectively to emergencies in the provinces prone to recurring food insecurity and high risk of natural shocks identified through integrated context analysis (ICA).
 Areas identified as requiring capacity strengthening include community-based early warning, in-kind food assistance for emergency preparedness and response, cash-based assistance, supply chain management and gender issues.